mpv-player/mpv/DOCS/man/input.rst

         ``time-remaining`` with milliseconds.

 ``audio-pts``
     Current audio playback position in current file in seconds.
-Unlike time-pos, this updates more often than once per frame.
-This is mostly equivalent to time-pos for audio-only files however it also takes into account the audio driver delay.
-This can lead to negative values in certain cases, so in general you probably want to simply use time-pos.
+Unlike ``time-pos``, this updates more often than once per frame.
+This is mostly equivalent to ``time-pos`` for audio-only files however it also takes into account the audio driver delay.
+This can lead to negative values in certain cases, so in general you probably want to simply use ``time-pos``.

     This has a sub-property: